-Narrow beaches that have thin sediment (sand and pebbles) cover, backed by low (10- to 20-m-high) cliffs that are capped by a narrow coastal terrace, characterize the shoreline in the Offshore of Gaviota map area.
+Narrow beaches that have thin sediment (sand and pebbles) cover above bedrock platforms, backed by low (10- to 20-m-high) cliffs that are capped by a narrow coastal terrace, characterize much of the shoreline in the Offshore of Point Conception map area.
 Beaches are subject to wave erosion during winter storms, followed by gradual sediment recovery or accretion in the late spring, summer, and fall months during the gentler wave climate.
-Hapke and others (2006, their fig. 33) suggested that essentially no net change (accretion or erosion) to the beaches in the map area has occurred in the long term (since the mid- to late-1800s); however, the beaches have been eroding at an average rate of about 0.6 m/yr in the short term (1976 to 1998).
-Hapke and Reid (2007, their fig. 29) also indicated that coastal bluffs in the map area are eroding at a rate of about 0.2 m/yr.
+Hapke and others (2006, their fig. 33) suggested that essentially no net change (accretion or erosion) to the beaches in the map area has occurred in the long term (since the mid- to late-1800s); however, the beaches have been eroding at an average rate of about 1 m/yr in the short term (1976 to 1998).
+Hapke and Reid (2007, their fig. 29) also indicated that coastal bluffs in the map area are eroding at a rate of about 0.2 to 0.3 m/yr.
 As with stream discharge and sediment flux, coastal erosion has been most acute during El Niño phases of the ENSO climatic pattern.